CodingApps/OnTheMapV1/README.md

 ## Intro

 This project allows you to view pins loaded from an API onto a map view.
-Each of the pins has a URL assigned to it.
+After signing in, current pins will load onto the the map with URL's assigned.
 You can then tap on them to view the URL via an external browser.
-Login is with API and links can be added.

 <p align="center">
   <img alt="onthemap" title="onthemap" src="screenshots/onthemap1.gif" width=300>